brorbw/silly-guides/setup-unreal-engien-source-build.md

 4. Now you can
    1. Open with xcode and build
    2. Generate project files and build with `xcodebuild`
-   3. Generate project files and build make or ninja (ninja fast!)

 ## Copy project to engine source root
 If you copy your project to the same directory as `Engine` e.g. the root of the source directory.